 As part of this experience, I also had the opportunity to interview Ginger Bailey, one of the instructors who taught at this event.
 Bailey, who has been a hunter education instructor for the past seven years, epitomizes the “pay it forward” attitude.
 It’s obvious that she truly enjoys sharing her knowledge, skills and passion for the outdoors with others.
 And I couldn’t help feeling inspired and energized in the short time I spent talking with her and watching her interact with students.

 Bailey is just one of many volunteer instructors who unselfishly gives of her time to help teach aspiring hunters.
 Without dedicated volunteers like her, and others throughout the state, the Hunter Education program could not continue.
 It’s only through an ever-growing community of volunteer instructors that Colorado Parks and Wildlife is able to keep the Hunter Education program up and running and ensure its viability into the future.

-As we begin 2015, I encourage you to make a “resolution” to get involved with this rewarding, hunters-teaching-hunters endeavor.
+I encourage you to make a “resolution” to get involved with this rewarding, hunters-teaching-hunters endeavor.
 At a time when fewer parents are passing on the hunting tradition to their children, Colorado’s Hunter Education and Hunter Outreach programs are more important than ever to guarantee that hunting opportunities continue for future generations.